astrochili/awesome-defold/README.md

 - [DefKit](https://github.com/adamwestman/defkit) — Component based scripts for Defold inspired by the Game Maker engine.
 - [Defold Persist](https://github.com/whiteboxdev/library-defold-persist) — A simple interface for saving and loading data.
 - [Defold Wrap](https://github.com/baochungit/defold-wrap) — A tiny library to help you change the way you code on Defold.
+- [defold-oop](https://github.com/xiyoo0812/defold-oop) — An extension to work with OOP in Lua.
+- [DefTable](https://github.com/BobG1983/DefTable) — A library that contains a whole bunch of useful table manipulation functions.
 - [Hashed](https://github.com/Lerg/defold-hashed) — A small utility library to automatically use hashed strings.
 - [luaproc](https://github.com/dlannan/defold-luaproc) — A concurrent programming library.
 - [Ludobits](https://github.com/britzl/ludobits) — A set of useful utilities and wrappers.